 Becoming a Medical Assistant

-Individuals considering a career as a medical assistant should have excellent communication skills and possess the ability to translate medical lingo into layman terms for patients and their families.
-Additionally, they should exhibit compassion for all of their patients while being both nonjudgmental and good listeners.
-Prospective medical assistants should also know how to follow directions, be self-controlled, know how to problem solve, and be adaptable and organized.
+Individuals considering a career as a medical assistant should have excellent communication skills and can translate medical terminology into layman’s terms for patients and their families.
+Additionally, they should exhibit compassion for their patients while being nonjudgmental and good listeners.
+Prospective medical assistants should also know how to follow directions, be self-controlled, learn to solve problems, and be adaptable and organized.

 What Are the Education Requirements for a Medical Assistant?

 Generally, medical assisting is not a state-licensed or certified profession.
-This means that medical assistants do not typically need specific education or credentials to practice in the field.
-However, at the very least they should have obtained their high school diploma.
+Medical assistants do not typically need specific education or credentials to practice.
+However, at the very least, they should have obtained their high school diploma.
 Exceptions include medical assistants who perform special duties like x-rays or phlebotomy.
 State laws require specific training and certification in these areas.

-Medical assistants can set themselves apart as highly qualified professionals with a certain degree of knowledge and expertise in the profession through a voluntary national certification process.
+Medical assistants can set themselves apart as highly qualified professionals with a certain degree of knowledge and expertise through a voluntary national certification process.
 Employers often seek medical assistants with national certification.
-For example, the AAMA has reported that an increasing number of managed care organizations are now placing specific mandates on employers to hire certified medical assistants.
+For example, the AAMA has reported that more managed care organizations are now placing specific mandates on employers to hire certified medical assistants.

 RELATED: Medical Assistant Programs Online